MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-4.md

 -- bottom of stack --
 {% endhighlight %}

-Okay, so how do we retrieve different events within the stack?
+But how do we retrieve different events within the stack?

 ### Matchers